UNINETTSigma2/documentation/apps/proj.md

 ## Running PROJ

-To load the default PROJ module, run in the terminal
+Load one of the available PROJ modules, e.g.

-    module load PROJ
+    module load PROJ/4.9.3-intel-2017a

 Run `module avail` to see the complete list of available versions.
 The table below lists the available versions.
-If there are more than one, the default is marked with `*`.

 | Module     | Version     |
 | :------------- | :------------- |